 To give your immune system the best chance to fight off infection and illness, it's important to know how much sleep you should be getting every night, as well as the steps to take if your sleep is suffering.

 Whether it comes on quick or builds over time, it's important to understand how stress affects your health — including the impact it has on your immune system.

 During a period of stress, particularly chronic stress that's frequent and long-lasting, your body responds by initiating what's called a stress response.
 It's meant to help you handle the stressful situations coming your way.
 Unfortunately, this response also suppresses your immune system — increasing your chance of infection or illness.

 Stress is different for everyone, and how we relieve it is, too.
 Given the effect it can have on your health, it's important to know how to identify stress.
 And, whether it's deep breathing, mediation, prayer or exercise, you should also get familiar with the activities that help you reduce stress.

 There's no shortage of supplements claiming they can stimulate your immune system — but be wary of these promises.

-First thing's first, there's no evidence that supplements actually help improve your immune system or your chances of fighting off an infection or illness.
-In addition, unlike medications, supplements aren't regulated or approved by the FDA.
+Unlike medications, supplements aren't regulated or approved by the FDA.
+And there's no evidence that supplements actually help improve your immune system or your chances of fighting off an infection or illness.
 For instance, if you think a megadose of vitamin C can help you keep from getting sick, think again.